 An entrepreneur has much to learn in order to be successful, including the day-to-day mechanics of running a business, producing products, delivering services, making money and dealing with people.
 The biggest challenge of all is developing an understanding of themselves.
 They come to grips with what they want and what motivates them; this sustains their willingness to prevail over the long term against adversity.
 Successful entrepreneurs have learned to transform their thinking, allowing them to prevail where others fail along the way.

 Bill Scheessele is the President, Founder and CEO of Mastering Business Development, Inc., a 25-year Business Development consulting and training company.
 MBDi consults with firms in the energy, nuclear, engineering, pharmaceutical, IT, and other highly technical service industries helping them build proactive Business Development teams.
-He can be reached at 704.553.0000 or email@example.com.
+He can be reached at or .